aucad/aml-networks/readme.md

 must be [built from source](#build-robust-xgboost) before performing any experiments.

 This repository then provides an implementation to perform various experiments in the specified adversarial setting.
-Instructions for running pre-defined experiments, and extended custom usage is explained in section [usage](#usage).
+Instructions for running pre-defined experiments, and extended custom usage, is explained in section [usage](#usage).

 ## Datasets